What is the Listing Builder?

 The Listing widget will show your listing, including its full layout, in the Elementor editor.

-Facets can also be placed like this, using the FacetWP Facet widget.
+Note that facets can also be placed with Elementor, using the FacetWP Facet widget.

 Where to place the listing template?